-- Individual excellence: How you are enhancing and transforming student outcomes and/or the teaching profession.
+- Individual excellence: How you are enhancing and transforming the student learning experience.

-- Raising the profile of excellence: How you support colleagues and influence support for student learning and/or the teaching profession; and demonstrate impact and engagement beyond your immediate academic or professional role.
+- Raising the profile of excellence: How you support colleagues and influence support for student learning and demonstrate impact and engagement beyond your immediate academic or professional role.